Cincinnati Benzene Lawyer and Ohio Catastrophic Injury Attorney reviews aplastic anemia lawsuits and toxic workplace exposure injuries

 - Dry Cleaning

 Aplastic anemia can be mistaken for myelodysplastic syndrome, a related condition in which blood cells are deformed and underdeveloped.
-Patients with aplastic anemia may also have a disorder known as paroxysmal nocturnal hemoglobinuria, and causes red blood cells to break down too soon.
+Patients may also have a disorder known as paroxysmal nocturnal hemoglobinuria, and causes red blood cells to break down too soon.

 Research by the National Cancer Institute has indicated that benzene exposure can cause a decrease in the production of healthy blood cells which may result in blood disease or cancer.
 Aplastic anemia can present with signs and symptoms that include: